 While the above is new, an Excel spreadsheet can help you map the right solution easily.
 The tougher decision is deciding how to position subscription versus single copy or limited access.
 It would be nice if there were a one-size-fits-all solution to this problem.
 There’s not.
 Depending upon your brand, delivery channels, and publishing economics (user, sponsor, or some hybrid of the two), one of these three solutions might be best for you.

-Fair and balanced: If you want to neutralize price in the subscription versus single copy decision-making process, use the fair and balanced approach.
+Be fair and balanced: If you want to neutralize price in the subscription versus single-copy decision-making process, use the fair and balanced approach.
 Assuming you’re selling either a monthly issue or monthly access or both, set your price ratio at four-to-one.
-For a mass-market consumer brand it might ideally be $19.97 per year or $4.97 per month (issue).
+For a mass-market consumer brand, it might ideally be $19.97 per year or $4.97 per month (issue).

-Encourage sampling: Consumers don’t like commitment.
-When considering the purchase of an information product with which they’re unfamiliar, they largely prefer to buy one.
+Encourage sampling: It’s been said that consumers generally don’t like commitment.
+When considering the purchase of an information product with which they’re unfamiliar, they may prefer to buy just one as a way to sample the content.
 If you want to encourage this behavior and thus maximize your single copy or monthly access sales, price your annual subscription at $19.97 and price monthly access or single copies at $2.97.
 This pricing strategy still provides a powerful incentive to take the annual option, but will result in a much higher percentage of people that take the single copy or monthly access price.
-It’s worth noting that there’s a huge difference in the long term economics of selling monthly access to a subscription website for $2.97 on a recurring basis, than selling a single magazine or newsletter issue through a subscription application for $2.97 on a non-recurring basis.
+It’s worth noting there’s a huge difference in the long-term economics of selling monthly access to a subscription website for $2.97 on a recurring basis, compared to selling a single magazine or newsletter issue through a subscription application for $2.97 on a non-recurring basis.

-Push the subscription: If your overall economics favor selling subscriptions, consider what many now call “no-brainer pricing”, which sets a ratio of about two-to-one.
+Push the subscription: If your overall economics favor selling subscriptions, consider what many now call “no-brainer pricing,” which sets a ratio of about two-to-one.
 Assuming we’re still talking about a subscription priced at $19.97, this strategy would dictate a single copy or monthly access price of $9.97.
-Note: In all the above cases I am avoiding avalanche price barriers like $10 and $20.
-You should, too.
+Note: In all the above cases we avoided avalanche price barriers like $10 and $20.
+This, of course, is a testable element.

 While many magazine and newsletter publishers have avoided building subscription websites and thus avoided the above decision matrix until now, the rapid growth of tablet computers and the sale of tablet-based app subscriptions is dragging them to include digital subscription marketing in their core long-term publishing strategy.